-Private health insurance changes are taking effect on 1st April, 2019.
-There is still confusion as to what these changes will mean for the consumer.
+Private health insurance changes took effect on 1st April 2019.
+There is still confusion as to what these changes mean for the consumer.

 The intention is to make things more streamlined and easier to understand by creating standardised tiers of Gold, Silver, Bronze and Basic for hospital covers.
-Each tier will offer the same interventions across health
+Each tier offers the same interventions across health

-In order to help counter the ever increasing cost of private health insurance, consumers will be able to pay a higher excess (
+In order to help counter the ever-increasing cost of private health insurance, consumers will be able to pay a higher excess (the

 For private hospital cover, the excess can now be set as high as $750 for singles (up from $500) and $1500 for couples and families (up from $1000).

-Many natural therapies will no longer have rebates offered by health funds, due to legislative changes which removed government support in the form of rebates for the health insurers and redefined them to no longer fall under general treatment.
+Many natural therapies will no longer have rebates offered by health funds, due to legislative changes.
+This removed government support in the form of rebates for the health insurers and redefined them to no longer fall under general treatment.

 Acupuncture, Chinese Medicine and remedial massage (including Tuina) are not affected by this and your health fund will still offer rebates for the use of these services.